andremanuelbarbosa/image-uploader/README.md

 mvn clean install -Dchrome.driver.version=2.09

 tells the build to use the ChromeDriver version 2.09 instead of the default 2.13, the latest.

+You can see the latest Cucumber report on "src/test/resources/cucumber/reports".